aMarCruz/eslint-plugin-prettierx/README.md

   Open `File > Preferences > Keyboard Shortcuts` and assign a key to "ESLint: Fix all auto-fixable Problems" (`eslint.executeAutofix`).

-- If you want auto-fix when saving, in the VS Code settings set "eslint.autoFixOnSave" to `true`.
+- If you want auto-fix when saving, add `"eslint.autoFixOnSave": true` to the VS Code settings.

 ### Fix TypeScript